Moon: Impact craters

+However care needs to be exercised with the crater counting technique due to the potential presence of secondary craters.
+Ejecta from impacts can create secondary craters that often appear in clusters or chains but can also occur as isolated formations at a considerable distance from the impact.
+These can resemble primary craters, and may even dominate small crater populations, so their unidentified presence can distort age estimates.

+The radiometric ages of impact-melted rocks collected during the Apollo missions cluster between 3.8 and 4.1 billion years old: this has been used to propose a Late Heavy Bombardment period of increased impacts.

 High-resolution images from the Lunar Reconnaissance Orbiter in the 2010s show a contemporary crater-production rate significantly higher than was previously estimated.
 A secondary cratering process caused by distal ejecta is thought to churn the top two centimeters of regolith on a timescale of 81,000 years.
 This rate is 100 times faster than the rate computed from models based solely on direct micrometeorite impacts.

 Lunar swirls

 Lunar swirls are enigmatic features found across the Moon's surface.
-They are characterized by a high albedo, appear optically immature (i.e. the optical characteristics of a relatively young regolith), and often have a sinuous shape.
+They are characterized by a high albedo, appear optically immature (i.e. have the optical characteristics of a relatively young regolith), and often have a sinuous shape.
 Their shape is often accentuated by low albedo regions that wind between the bright swirls.
 They are located in places with enhanced surface magnetic fields and many are located at the antipodal point of major impacts.
 Well known swirls include the Reiner Gamma feature and Mare Ingenii.
 They are hypothesized to be areas that have been partially shielded from the solar wind, resulting in slower space weathering.